irrdnet/irrd/docs/admins/migrating-legacy-irrd.rst

 In general, there are many legacy IRRd versions out there.
 They come with different versions of documentation, and are not all consistent with each other or their own documentation.
-Therefore, there may be unknown inconsistencies between IRRd version 4 and a legacy version of IRRd.
-The significant known changes that may affect end users are in whois query handling.
+Therefore, there may be an unknown number of unknown inconsistencies between IRRd version 4 and a legacy version of IRRd.
+The significant known changes are listed below

 Configuration and data storage